vivienk/proofloop/ARCHITECTURE.md

 # ProofLoop business-context and investigation-graph architecture

-ProofLoop is an autonomous business investigation engine.
+ProofLoop is an autonomous what-to-do-next investigation engine.
 It does not stop at finding an anomaly or producing advice.
 It maintains a falsifiable investigation until programmatic checks turn every required unit GREEN, then passes a separate risk gate, verifies the result, and turns the outcome into a constraint that